johnsonb-ucar/beautiful-soup/docs/rst/observations/forward_operators/obs_def_1d_state_mod.rst

 | RAW_STATE_VAR_POWER is convenient for studying non-gaussian, non-linear assimilation problems.
 RAW_STATE_VAR_POWER can
   be used to do idealized studies related to remote sensing observations that are best thought of as weighted integrals of some quantity over a finite volume.
-| The RAW_STATE_1D_INTEGRAL has an associated half_width and localization type (see the `cov_cutoff
+| The RAW_STATE_1D_INTEGRAL has an associated half_width and localization type (see the
-  module </assimilation_code/modules/assimilation/cov_cutoff_mod.html>`__ documentation) and a number of points at which to compute the associated integral by quadrature.
+  :doc:`../../assimilation_code/modules/assimilation/cov_cutoff_mod` documentation) and a number of points at which to compute the associated integral by quadrature.
 The location of the observation defines the center of mass of the integral.
 The integral is centered around the location and extends outward on each side to 2*half_width.
 The weight associated with the integral is defined by the weight of the localization function (for instance Gaspari Cohn) using the same localization options as defined by the cov_cutoff module.
 The number of points are used to equally divide the